 On June 24, 2021, the Company's BOD approved the sale of the Quezon City dacion properties to a potential buyer as these properties have not been used in business since its receipt.
 Consequently, the carrying value of these properties amounting to \$\mathbb{P}\$1,020.7 million was reclassified to "Noncurrent asset held for sale" account in the parent company statement of financial position as at June 30, 2021.
 With the classification as noncurrent asset held for sale, the Company carried the said properties at the lower of its carrying amount and fair value less costs to sell.
-No impairment loss was recognized for the years ended June 30, 2022 and 2021 as a result of such classification.
+No impairment loss was recognized for the years ended June 30, 2023 and 2022 as a result of such classification.

-In May and June 2022, the Company issued authority to sell to certain brokers to perform all efforts in connection with the sale of the Quezon City dacion properties to prospective buyers.
-As of June 30, 2022 and October 10, 2022, negotiations with interested buyers are ongoing.
+In May and June 2022, the Company issued to certain brokers an authority to sell and to perform all efforts in connection with the sale of the Quezon City dacion properties to prospective buyers.